mikenoethiger/cgrade/README.md

 # Usage

-Init a new .csv file in the current directory:
+Init a new cgrade.csv file in the working directory:

     $ cgrade init